lcartwright1/pet-shop-sales-dashboard/README.md

 - A strong layout and clean data storytelling
 - Ability to create engaging, stakeholder-ready visuals from raw data
-- Balance of creative flair with practical analysis
 - Familiarity with Power BI features like slicers, formatting, filters, and responsive design
+- Use of DAX elements for styling (dynamic traffic light coloured graphs)

 ## 📁 Project Structure